 - Batch: the batch query type.
 This type is ideal for complex queries on a large amount of data, such as extract, transform, and load (ETL) queries.
 Intermediate query results can be written to disks.
 If you query large amounts of data, the query performance is degraded, but the computing nodes do not fail.

 - Interactive: the interactive query type.
 This type is ideal for real-time queries that require low latency.
 The quick interactive query type is based only on memory, which delivers high query performance.
 However, if the data amount exceeds the processing capacity of the server, the queries may fail.

 Resources The amount of resources allocated to the resource pool.

 - Click OK to create the resource pool.

 Modify a resource pool

-- On the Resource Pool Management page, click Modify in the Actions column corresponding to the required resource pool.
+- On the Resource Pool Management page, find the resource pool that you want to modify and click Modify in the Actions column.

 - Modify the Query Type or Resources parameter.

 - Click OK.